Resistance of Vegetable Species to Disease and Pests

 Methodology development projects are regularly carried out at GEVES in order to:

-Standardise methods with other Examination Offices and breeders in order to optimise the consistency of results and define reference material
+- Standardize methods with other Examination Offices and breeders in order to optimize the consistency of results and define reference material

-Validate these methods to obtain reliable and recognised protocols at international level
+- Validate these methods to obtain reliable and recognized protocols at international level